Left: Raylene circa, 1983

 Raylene Helsley was last seen in Marion, Louisiana on January 5th 1983.
 On that day, her younger sister, Candace claimed that their father, Raymond Helsley Jr., had severely abused Raylene during that morning.
 He reportedly hit her with the piece of a PVC pipe and a silver 14 inch pipe wrench.

 Raymond initially claimed that he had left Raylene at the home for approximately 1 hour.
-He also stated he believed that she had runaway.
-He stated that when he came back to the home, Raylene has disappeared.
+He said that when he came back to the home, Raylene had disappeared.
 Raylene has never been seen or heard from again.
+He claimed to have believed that she had runaway

 Raymond was charged with Cruelty to a juvenile in relation to the beating against Raylene that day.
 When authorities searched the home, they found the broken pipe wrench and a pillow case that appeared to be covered in human blood.
 The blood could not be positively identified as belonging to Raylene at the time.